npstorey/cattenthecurve/README.md

 ## Stay home and watch Cats!

 Don't go out.
+Not today.
+Not tomorrow.
+Not until this pandemic is clearly under control.
+Watch a movie (like Cats) instead.

 On Saturday March 21 let's all invite our friends to stream Cats to their TVs and fire up a group text message, Google Hangout, or Facebook group and watch this brilliant* movie together from the comfort of everyone's own home.

 ![Cats](https://upload.wikimedia.org/wikipedia/en/thumb/c/cf/Cats_2019_poster.jpg/220px-Cats_2019_poster.jpg) | ![CattenTheCurve](https://pbs.twimg.com/media/ES3VTrgUMAAyEFp?format=jpg&name=small)